 What else can we do with our £200bn?

 “We spend billions of dollars every year on missiles that hopefully will never fly, on weapons that hopefully will never be used.
 We have to take health security as seriously as we do defence security.”

 Kathleen Sebelius, Former US Secretary of Health and Human Services 2009 -2014.
 Interviewed for Totally Under Control, 2020

 In the UK, the death toll of the COVID-19 pandemic is higher than the total civilian casualties during the whole WW2.
 Attlee would be turning in his grave – the co-founder of the NHS and the welfare state – to see his name used to defend this defence spending increase while a privatised NHS was left to cope with a pandemic that was foreseen and the preparation for which completely underfunded – unless you suddenly discovered new talent for fixing PPE contracts for a fee of £21m with a Miami jewellery designer to supply £250m worth of PPE.

-If this government was concerned with defending people’s health, there is no better way than spending £200bn on NHS. £200bn will pay for:
+If this government was concerned with defending people’s health, there is no better way than spending £200bn on public health and NHS. £200bn will pay for:

 - 360 new hospitals (based on the £545 million cost of the Queen Elizabeth Hospital in Birmingham);

 - 75,000 new doctors and 75,000 new nurses for the next 50 years (a newly qualified Band 5 NHS Nurse will earn £24,907; starting wage for a junior doctor is £28,243).